NVIDIA/Megatron-LM/examples/data-processing/docs/merge_shards.md

 Note:

 - If your folder has too many smaller sized file the script may fail due to long length of bash arguments.
+In that case you may have to process the data first.
+We had this issue in the slim pajama.
+Please take a look at the script at `examples/data-processing/merge_shards_runner/slim_pajama_process.sh`.
+   - Solution to this problem:
+      - Write the shard names in a text file.
+      - Instead of sending file names in bash args, send them via the text file.
+      - read the text file in the `data-processing/remote_scripts/remote_merge_shard.sh`
+      - make sure you have backward compatibility intact (read merge file list from arguments) in the script.
 - merge shard can only merge.
 It cannot split.
 If your folder has a larger file than `--shard-size` it'll raise an argument.